 Where do most of your students go to university?

 Many students secure places, including scholarships, at top universities around the world.
 Tanglin students have gone on to follow their passions, studying in the UK, USA, Canada, Europe, Japan, Singapore, Australia and New Zealand.
-For a list of university destinations and courses, click here.
+For a list of university destinations and courses, visit the University & Careers Counselling page.